yiisoft/di/README.md

 $container = new Container($config);
 ```

-Config could be stored in a `.php` file returning array:
+The configuration can be stored in a `.php` file that returns an array:

 ```php
 return [